jkedra/jkedra.github.io/_drafts/ssh.md

 It makes no sense until something listens on port 9999 of localhost interface at `jump` host.
 Nothing does so far.
-This is why - once again - another ssh runs at the `jump` host, attaches a new, second tunel entry to port 9999 of localhost (effectively connecting both tunels together), then the second ssh connects the `app` host and redirects the end of the second tunel out of the `app` reaching directly to port 1521 of the remote host `oradb`'s VIP.
+This is why - once again - another ssh runs at the `jump` host, attaches a new, second tunel entry to port 9999 of localhost (effectively gluing both tunels together), then the second ssh connects the `app` host and redirects the end of the second tunel out of the `app` reaching directly to port 1521 of the remote host `oradb`'s VIP.
 An oracle server is expecting to listen there.